greenlighttec/docs/administrator-guides/import/slack/slackbridge/README.md

 4. Restart you Rocket.chat server

 You can now add your newly created bot to any channel or private group you'd like to mirror.

+## Importing Private Channels from Slack

+Note that when channels are imported from slack the mirroring of a private group may not work correctly from RocketChat to Slack.
+Specificaly, your bot inside Slack will have no issues sending messages to RocketChat -however RocketChat does not appear to mirror to Slack.
+I've found that removing the bot from the channel in Slack, deleting the private group inside RocketChat then re-inviting the bot will cause the private channel to be recreated in RocketChat and the bridge will work bidirectionally.
+For non-private channels bi-directional communication is seamless.